rushitpadia/String-Calculator-TDD/README.md

-    √ Testcase 1: Should return 0 for an empty string √ Testcase 2: should return the number itself if only one number is provided √ Testcase 3: should return sum of two numbers separated by comma
+    √ Testcase 1: Should return 0 for an empty string √ Testcase 2: should return the number itself if only one number is provided √ Testcase 3: should return sum of two numbers separated by comma √ Testcase 4: should return sum of multiple comma-separated numbers
 ```